 I love that I can find my favorite ingredients from Thailand and other Asian countries, as well as a large assortment of international food brands at World Market.
 It’s quite the specialty market!

-I’m excited to be joining other bloggers in sharing our favorite international recipes to help promote World Market’s Taste of the World Sweepstakes.
-(You can enter at the end of this post.)
+I’m excited to be joining other bloggers in sharing our favorite international recipes featuring World Market ingredients.

 But first, let’s get back to that delicious Thai red curry recipe.

 Since squash and zucchini are plentiful in our garden right now, I used those for our noodle bowls, along with some rainbow carrots and broccoli.